it-innovation/EXPERImonitor/README.txt

 Licences
 ========
-The licence for this software can be found in the file ITInnov-EXPERIMEDIA-licence-v1.0.txt
+The licence for this software is LGPL v2.1; the licence agreement for this can be found in folder 'licences'.

 A complete list of licences for this software and associated third party software can be found in the file IPR.txt and in sub-folders within the source directories.

 Documentation
 =============
+The primary source of ECC documentation can be found in the 'doc' folder.
+This documentation is encapsulated in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF - please see the README instructions in the doc folder.

 Javadoc for the source code may be found in /doc/javaDoc' folder.
-Further information may be found in the 'Experiment Metric Data Monitoring.pdf' file.
-In addition to this, READMEs relating to ECC client development can be found in the 'samples' folder.
+In addition to this, supplementary READMEs relating to ECC client development can be found in the 'samples' folder.
 Brief notes 'quick start' notes can be found below.